ferrycosv/diy-wiki/data/new-file.md

 # Your New Page

-Write whatever you like here.
+Write whatever you like here.1